BenjaminMummery/pre-commit-hooks/README.md

 lines that are duplicated between sections will be left in place and a warning raised to the user.
 This latter behaviour is due to us not knowing which section the line should belong to.

-### 2.5 The `check-docstrings-parse-as-rst` hook

-Parse python files to extract the docstrings, and check that these parse as ReStructuredText (RST).
-This is intended to be used in repos where automated documentation generation (e.g. Sphynx) will attempt to render docstrings as RST.

 ## 3. Development

 ### 3.1 Testing